GaGandour/A-Hora-do-Rancho/README.md

 ### Blackout!

 Sometimes, the power may go out.
-When this happens, visibility is reduced for a certain amount of time.
-Eventually, the lights will be fixed and visibility will go back to normal.
+When this happens, visibility is reduced for a certain amount of time and the music volume will go down.
+Eventually, the lights will be fixed and visibility and music will go back to normal.

 ## Architecture